ruzanowski/Ubiquitous/readme.md

      - Angular
      - ...
      - and so much more
-- Secondly **most of repositories** I have visited were
+- Secondly, **most of repositories** I have visited were
-    - Relatively small, no possibility to run into performance issues
+    - Relatively small, no possibility to run into performance, integration, authorization issues et cetera
-    - Easy concerns or well known domain (orders, eShop) or unfinished
+    - Easy concerns or unfinished

 ## 1.3 Installation On-Premises